VitalR/To-Do-App/README.md

 # To-Do-App
-To-Do App using Django and Bootstrat
+To-Do App made with Django and Bootstrat